skywalkgame/blog-post/content/docs/spring24/17_/_index.md

     - Another paper involving the author demonstrates that SliceGPT similarly achieves effective pruning by employing the concept of computational invariance when multiplying orthogonal matrices.
 By analyzing the properties of orthogonal matrices in both QuaRot and SliceGPT, I believe it is possible to achieve quantization and pruning simultaneously.

 - **Nonlinear layer Quantization**
   - This paper discusses performing quantization in an end-to-end manner.
 However, it lacks detailed explanations regarding operations in layers known to require higher bitwidth, such as the input to the softmax function, gelu, and residual operations in layer normalization.
-Therefore, future research could potentially extend this approach to include all these operations using only low bitwidth integer calculations.
+Therefore, future research could potentially extend this approach to include all these operations using only low-bitwidth integer calculations.

 - **How to reduce the overhead of online Hadamard transformation**
     - The forward path in QuaRot mostly follows the activation-quantized LLM tasks like GPTQ, yet requires the additional task of online Hadamard transformation on attention activation.
 The online Hadamard transformation can be performed by utilizing existing computational resources by converting the task into a matrix-multiplication form, or tossing the task to a dedicated hardware accelerator.
 Either way have an optimization point of acceleration, where data scheduling of the Hadamard transformation matrix into GEMM task accelerator, or utilizing various previous works about hardware accelerator Hadamard transformation with dedicated dataflow.